If there's one thing we can all agree on, it's that shopping for a family wireless plan can be a real chore.

 - Visit an AT&T store

-With AT&T family locator, you'll be able to see your plans' devices on an interactive map, keep track of your family from your computer, tablet, or phone, and receive alerts when your children arrive at defined locations.
+With the AT&T family locator, you'll be able to see your plans' devices on an interactive map, keep track of your family from your computer, tablet, or phone, and receive alerts when your children arrive at defined locations.
 FamilyMap also allows you to find a lost or stolen phone, as well as review the history location for each family member.

 In the case of privacy becoming a major concern for a family member, phones will receive a text message from AT&T FamilyMap when they become locatable.
 Not only that but all locatable phones will receive notifications via text message that they can be located.
 These messages occur once every couple of months.